 He joined New Jersey Ballet in 2004 where he continues to perform in Principal roles.
 In 2011 Mr. Davydov restaged Don Quixote and danced principal rule for New Jersey Ballet with great reviews in the press.
 On November 22, 2011 The New Jersey Star Ledger wrote about the restaging of Don Quixote “New Jersey Ballet splendid new production by company member Albert Davydov”.

 Albert has won numerous awards and prizes in various international ballet competitions.
-He performed in the big international Gala in "New York" USA, "Soul" South Korea," Riga" Latvia, 2008 and 2010 International Championship Competition Gala in "Varna" Bulgaria.
+He performed in the big international Gala in "New York" USA, "Seoul" South Korea," Riga" Latvia, 2008 and 2010 International Championship Competition Gala in "Varna" Bulgaria.
 Albert has performed at the Nureyev International Ballet Festivals in "Kazan" Russia.
 In addition, Albert has participated in the International Ballet Festivals in "Wilmington" Delaware.
 Mr. Davydov is a teacher of the Advanced division and also teaches Adult ballet Classes at VKDC the Studio.

 Guest Classical Faculty